juliao-martins-dev/juliao-martins-dev/README.md

 - Frontend Developer in the Software Development Team at **[Viettel Telemor](https://telemor.tl/)**.
 - I focus on responsive interfaces, clean component systems, animation, and performance.
 - I use AI as a productivity multiplier for design quality, iteration speed, and architecture decisions.
-- Ha'u servisu hanesan IT Collaborator ho foco ba frontend moderno, efisiente no fasil atu uza.
+- Ha'u servisu hanesan IT Collaborator no fokus ba frontend moderno, efisiente no fasil atu uza.

 ---